RishiWaghmare12/AIML-project-MDM/README.md

 ## 1. Project Overview

-This project aims to build and evaluate a series of machine learning models to predict the presence of heart disease in a patient.
+This project aims to build and evaluate a series of machine learning models to predict customer churn in a telecommunications company.

-The workflow involves loading and cleaning the `heart.csv` dataset, performing exploratory data analysis, and engineering a new "Patient Profile" feature using K-Means clustering.
+The workflow involves loading and cleaning the Telco Customer Churn dataset, performing exploratory data analysis, and engineering a new "Customer Segment" feature using K-Means clustering.

 Several base classification models (like KNN, SVM, and Logistic Regression) are trained and evaluated.
 Their performance is then improved by implementing advanced ensemble models (Voting, AdaBoost, and Stacking).
-Finally, the best-performing model, the AdaBoost Ensemble, is saved and deployed as an interactive web application using Streamlit.
+Finally, the best-performing model is saved and deployed as an interactive web application using Streamlit.

 ## 2. Project Structure

 ```
 AIML-project-MDM/
 ├── aiml_pr7.ipynb                           # JupyterLab notebook with full ML pipeline
-├── heart.csv                   # Dataset (303 patient records)
+├── WA_Fn-UseC_-Telco-Customer-Churn.csv     # Dataset (7043 customer records)
 ├── app.py                                   # Streamlit web application
 ├── pyproject.toml                           # Project configuration and dependencies
 ├── uv.lock                                  # Locked dependency versions
 ├── .gitignore                               # Git ignore rules
 ├── LICENSE.md                               # MIT License
 └── README.md                                # This file
 ```

 ### Generated Files (not in repository)

 These files are created when you run the notebook:

-- `heart_disease_model.pkl`: Trained AdaBoost ensemble model
+- `churn_model.pkl`: Trained AdaBoost ensemble model
-- `heart_disease_scaler.pkl`: Fitted StandardScaler for feature preprocessing
+- `churn_scaler.pkl`: Fitted StandardScaler for feature preprocessing
-- `kmeans_model.pkl`: Trained K-Means clustering model for Patient_Profile feature
+- `kmeans_model.pkl`: Trained K-Means clustering model for Customer_Segment feature
 - `kmeans_scaler.pkl`: Fitted StandardScaler for K-Means clustering
 - `.venv/`: Virtual environment (created by `uv sync`)
 - `.ipynb_checkpoints/`: JupyterLab checkpoint files